DavidVentura/blog/blog/raw/translator-live/POST.md

 </video>
 </center>

-This works _amazingly well_
+This works _amazingly well_, if a bit slow.

-## Improving performance

-There are two modes in this live translation; the single-shot detection/recognition/translation, and the continuous homography tracking+overlay rendering.
+To make it faster, we have two phases to optimize, the single-shot detection/recognition/translation (inference), and the continuous homography tracking+overlay rendering.

+## Improving inference performance

-For the single-shot det/rec, we already discussed quantization and scaling, I also worked on replacing [marian-nmt](https://github.com/marian-nmt/marian-dev) with a fork of [slimt](https://github.com/DavidVentura/slimt) which is about ~4x faster, though translation is not the bottleneck, recognition is.
+We already discussed quantization and scaling, another easy win was to replace the translation engine ([marian-nmt](https://github.com/marian-nmt/marian-dev) &rarr; [slimt](https://github.com/DavidVentura/slimt)) which is ~4x faster, leaving recognition as the main bottleneck.

-To improve the speed of the recognition model, it runs in batches; the problem here is that some lines are much wider than others, causing the whole batch to be delayed by the longest strip.
+To improve the wall-clock time of the recognition model, we use 4 parallel sessions which work in batches; the problem here is that some lines are much wider than others, causing the whole batch to be delayed by the longest strip.

 A good way to ensure no single strip is 'too wide' is to cap the max-width, by splitting on spaces.
-Spaces are cheap to compute, per dewarped strip, find lines perpendicular to reading direction in which there's no sharp contrast (text usually has sharp contrast to its background).
+Spaces are cheap to compute: per dewarped strip, find lines perpendicular to reading direction in which there's no sharp contrast (text usually has sharp contrast to its background).

+Then, I profiled the detection model and noticed it spent 25% of its time in upsampling layers, this is only useful to make the box geometry smoother, but it's not really valuable for this app, so I dropped these two layers.

+## Improving tracking performance

 The continuous overlay warping+rendering went through many phases of optimization, mostly because my initial solution was extremely naive.

 The overlay was initially rendered on CPU, taking about ~15ms per frame just to blit.
 Moving it to be an OpenGL texture, and doing the warping+blitting on GPU made it 0.3ms.

-Then, the actual FAST+BRIEF+RANSAC was taking ~10ms per frame, which was fine on my phone (~5 years old), but when I tried on my Pixel 3a, it was taking around ~35ms.
+Then, the actual FAST+BRIEF+RANSAC was taking ~10ms per frame, which was fine on my (old) phone, but on a Pixel 3a (even older) it took ~35ms, which is more than the 30fps frame budget.

 Turns out, that once we have a high quality set of descriptors, we can get by for a few frames with just KLT+EKF, so I moved the expensive FAST+BRIEF+RANSAC to execute asynchronously, resetting the accumulated drift every time it runs.

+With the tracking executed async, even the Pixel 3a can run at 30fps.

-## Improving _perceived_ performance
+## Improving perceived performance

 The videos so far were carefully cropped to show the tracking after the detection/recognition/translation steps.